Reich out, Saturday in as Colts try to fix stagnant offense

 Reich was hired in 2018 after serving as offensive coordinator for the Super Bowl-winning Philadelphia Eagles – and after Josh McDaniels backed out of an agreement to coach Indy.
 Strangely, the Colts will face McDaniels in Las Vegas on Sunday.

-”Frank’s a really good coach,” the Raiders coach said Monday. ”He’s a great person and has done a lot of great things in our profession.
+”Frank’s a really good coach,” McDaniels said Monday. ”He’s a great person and has done a lot of great things in our profession.
 I have a deep respect for him and what he does.
 It’s always tough to hear that.”

 Reich took the Colts to the playoffs in two of his first four seasons and had them on the cusp of making it last season.
 But two inexplicable losses to close the season behind quarterback Carson Wentz, whom Reich lobbed to acquire in a trade, kept Indy out of the postseason.